-In Study A, 2 patients (0.7%) had absolute Fridericia's correction QTc (QTcF) values >500 msec without 200 mg once daily itraconazole was evaluated in a 2-way crossover study in 16 healthy volunteers.
+In Study A, 2 patients (0.7%) had absolute Fridericia's correction QTc (QTcF) values >500 msec and 5 patients (1.8%) had a change in QTcF from baseline >60 msec.

+In addition, the effect of a single oral dose of lorlatinib (50 mg, 75 mg, and 100 mg) with and without 200 mg once daily itraconazole was evaluated in a 2-way crossover study in 16 healthy volunteers.
 No increases in the mean QTc were observed at the mean observed lorlatinib concentrations in this study.

-In addition, the effect of a single oral dose of lorlatinib (50 mg, 75 mg, and 100 mg) with and

 In 295 patients who received lorlatinib at the recommended dose of 100 mg once daily and had a ECG measurement in Study A, lorlatinib was studied in a population of patients that excluded those with QTc interval >470 msec.
-In the study population, the maximum mean change from baseline for PR interval was 16.4 msec (2-sided 90% upper Cl 19.4 msec) (see sections 4.2, 4.4 and 4.8).
+In the study population, the maximum mean change from baseline for PR interval was 16.4 msec (2-sided 90% upper CI 19.4 msec) (see sections 4.2, 4.4 and 4.8).
 Of these, 7 patients had a baseline PR >200 msec.
 Among the 284 patients with PR interval <200 msec, 14% had PR interval prolongation ≥200 msec after starting lorlatinib.
 The prolongation of PR interval occurred in a concentration-dependent manner.
 Atrioventricular block occurred in 1.0% of patients.